New Jersey v. T.L.O. (1985)

 In this case, the Supreme Court held that while the search warrant requirement does not apply to public school officials, teachers and administrators are bound by the Fourth Amendment’s essential requirement that searches be “reasonable.”

-New Jersey v.
-T.L.O. – Oyez Project
+- New Jersey v.
+T.L.O., The Oyez Project

 The two freshman girls heard footsteps approaching and the creak of the bathroom door opening.
 Figuring it was just another student, they didn’t put out their cigarettes.
 They were smoking in the bathroom, which they knew was in violation of school rules.
-But a moment later it was a teacher who was now standing across from them in the smoky bathroom air, arms folded.
+But a moment later it was a teacher who now stood across from them in the smoky bathroom air, arms folded.
 The teacher brought them to the office where a vice-principal met them.

 When one of the two girls, T.L.O., denied that she had been smoking, the vice principal demanded to see her purse.
 He found a pack of cigarettes, and also noticed a packet of rolling papers, which he believed were an indication of marijuana use.
 This led him to search her purse, where he discovered a small amount of marijuana, drug paraphernalia, and a large sum of money.
 The school called her mother to bring her to the police station, where T.L.O. admitted to selling drugs at school.
 Later.
 T.L.O. was convicted in juvenile court.